Facilities and Resources

 - Specialized training or approvals may be required to use certain facilities or resources.
 Identify university policies, procedures, training or access requirements.
 Ensure proposed personnel are eligible and qualified for needed approvals in the Plan/Propose stage.

 - If your research will require the space or expertise of another researcher, be sure to have their support in writing to include in your proposal documentation.
 Sponsors may have specific requirements for documenting expertise and commitment.

-Some research types will require contracted services; these may be services from the University such as a single Institutional Review Board (sIRB), or externally contracted services ranging from data storage and analysis to compound screening.
-Engagement with service providers may require coordination both with contractor and sponsor, as the use or dissemination of contracted services may have different cost structures or requirements depending of source of research funding.
+Some research types will require contracted services; these may be services from the University, or externally contracted services ranging from data storage and analysis, compound screening, to single Institutional Review Board (sIRB) review.
+Engagement with service providers may require coordination both with contractor and sponsor, as the use or dissemination of contracted services may have different cost structures or requirements depending on the source of research funding.

 Environmental Health and Safety Considerations

 - Use the UWF Design Standards, including the EH&S Design Standards to determine if the proposed lab space is safety compliant.